sandervandevelde/ASA-Sql-Reference/src/03 Azure resources/azure CLI.md

 - Run the test query returning only 4 rows
 - Notice only clients D and E are interested in 'sensor-001' alerts

+Wait for a minute so the change is picked up.

+### Send telemetry messages to simulate alerts being raised

+Open the test C# device client application seen in the folder 'deviceclient' in Visual Studio.

+Undo the change in the code regarding the 'MessageBody':

+* Change the pressure value from 1002 to 903.

+Run it.

+See that the message is sent with the new value 903.

+### Check the alerts being cleared in the eventhub

+Navigate in the Azure portal to the eventhub namespace.

+Navigate to the eventhub 'alerteh'.

+Select the page 'Process data'.

+Start the option 'Enable real time insights from events'.

+Refresh the table using the 'refresh' button if needed.

+You should see the arrival of two messages of the alert being raised.
+Both messages represent an email to a client requesting an alert.

+Notice that the name of one of these clients has changed according to the reference data.

+### Send telemetry messages to simulate alerts being cleared

+Open the test C# device client application seen in the folder 'deviceclient' in Visual Studio.

+Undo the change in the code regarding the 'MessageBody':

+* Change the pressure value from 903 to 1003.

+Run it.

+See that the message is sent with the new value 1003.

+### Check the alerts being cleared in the eventhub

+Navigate in the Azure portal to the eventhub namespace.

+Navigate to the eventhub 'alerteh'.

+Select the page 'Process data'.

+Start the option 'Enable real time insights from events'.

+Refresh the table using the 'refresh' button if needed.

+You should see the arrival of two messages of the alert being cleared.
+Both messages represent an email sent to the latest registered clients.

+## Conclusion

+This flow demonstrates the power of using Azure Stream Analytics for alerts in a proper way, only on flanks and repeated when needed.